Is Sleeping on the Floor Good for You?

 There are lots of people all around the world whose natural tendency it is to sleep on the floor even without a baby, and that doesn't change when they do have one.
 If you're in doubt (because a doubtful mother isn't exactly uncommon) then talk to an expert.

-How to sleep on the floor like a pro:
+How to sleep on the floor properly:

 Wanna have a crack at sleeping on the floor and need someone to give you some best practices?
 I've compiled this list.
 Though not exhaustive, it'll at least get you started: